Dorset Church Serving Danby, Dorset, Pawlet, Rupert and Wells

 A History of Sharing; A Growing Circle of Community

-Started in 1991 by the Dorset Nursing Association and the Women’s Fellowship of the United Church of Dorset and East Rupert or the Dorset Church located in Dorset Vermont, the Community Sharing Project today is managed by a committed team consisting of Beth Eyre, Becky Shehadi, Karen Allen, Becky Counsell, Elise Anton, Jane Lobrutto and Jane Dapron.
+Started in 1991 by the Dorset Nursing Association and the Women’s Fellowship of the United Church of Dorset and East Rupert or the Dorset Church located in Dorset Vermont, the Community Sharing Project today is managed by a committed team consisting of Beth Eyre, Karen Allen, Meg Mithoefer, and Jane LoBrutto.
 However, it is the fantastic corps of volunteers who really make the program such a successful, heartwarming experience for all.
 There are dozens of volunteers throughout the community who help in planning, toy and food drives, promotional programs, collections and preparations for Distribution Day.
 And as any Distribution Day volunteer will tell you, the experience is as inspirational

 How Can We Help You To Help Others?

-We are looking forward to another successful year in 2014.
+We are looking forward to another successful year.
 If you have any questions about Community Sharing, or wish to participate in any way, please contact Beth Eyre at (802) 867-2463.
 Donations are tax deductible.
 To make a monetary contribution, please make your check payable to the Community Sharing Project, c/o United Church of Dorset, P.O.
 Box 263.
 Dorset, VT 05251.

 To comply with the IRS requirement regarding charitable donations, we affirm that no goods or services have been provided to you, in whole or part, in consideration for your tax-deductible contribution.